I'm just a small-time guy working a normal job as a physician assistant. My passion is building PCs and testing/reviewing PC hardware.

-I tested 5 games at 1080p and on the highest settings of each of the games.
-The 5 games tested were some of the newest games here in late 2017 which is comprised of Battlefront 2, Assassin’s Creed: Origins, Destiny 2, Total War: Warhammer II, and Wolfenstein II: The New Colossus.
+I tested five games at 1080p and on the highest settings of each of the games.
+The five games tested were some of the newest games here in late 2017 which comprises of Battlefront 2, Assassin’s Creed: Origins, Destiny 2, Total War: Warhammer II, and Wolfenstein II: The New Colossus.
 So, without any further delay, let’s get to the benchmarks.

 |Assassin's Creed: Origins|